Get insider access

 VESA 100x100

-The Gigabyte M27U has okay ergonomics.
+The Gigabyte M27U has decent ergonomics.
 You can easily move the screen up and down but can't turn it to show something to someone next to you.
 It also features basic cable management through the stand.

 Design